-RFF enters into split interest arrangements whereby donations are held in trust by RFF and invested.
+RFF entered into split interest arrangements whereby donations are held in trust by RFF and invested.
 A percentage of the original funds, at a rate determined at the inception of the trust, is payable to the donor for a specified period of time or until the donor's death, after which time RFF may use the investments for operations or a restricted use specified by the donor.
 RFF is the trustee of two charitable remainder unitrusts (CRUT's) where they have the charitable remainder interest.
 RFF utilizes an IRS-approved annuity table to actuarially calculate the liability associated with the estimated donor payments under these arrangements.
 RFF determined the discount rate to be used in the month the split interest arrangements were entered into with the donor and these rates have ranged from 5.4% to 6.5%.
 The present value of the actuarially determined liability resulting from these gifts was recorded at the date of the gift, as adjusted annually thereafter, and approximates fair value.
-The combined trust assets as of September 30, 2022 and 2021 are as follows:
+The combined trust assets as of September 30, 2023 and 2022 are as follows:

-2022 2021
+2023 2022

-Money market accounts \$ 4,305 \$ 7,196
+Money market accounts \$ 6,267 \$ 4,305

-Mutual fund - domestic 136,745 265,328
+Mutual fund - domestic 115,078 136,745

+Mutual fund - emerging markets 13,539 -

-Mutual fund - international 17,582 22,649
+Mutual fund - international 50,895 17,582

-Mutual fund - fixed income 63,288 116,978
+Mutual fund - fixed income 64,935 63,288

-Assets held under charitable trust agreements \$ 221,920 \$ 412,151
+Assets held under charitable trust agreements \$ 250,714 \$ 221,920